assareh/HNtoInstapaper/README.md

 ## Scheduling

-In macOS, this script can be scheduled to run automatically in the background by performing the following steps:
+In macOS or Linux, this script can be scheduled to run automatically using [Cron](https://en.wikipedia.org/wiki/Cron).
+I have mine configured to run daily at midnight.
+Here's how:

+1. Launch a terminal and execute ```crontab -e```
-1. Open the plist file and edit the path string to reflect the location of the script on your hard drive.
+2. Add the following line to the cron file, editing the path to reflect the correct path on your machine:
-2. Place the plist file in your ~/Library/LaunchAgents folder.
-3. Open a terminal, navigate to the directory containing this script, and run the following commands:

 ```
-chmod u+x HNtoInstapaper.py
-launchctl load ~/Library/LaunchAgents/net.assareh.hntoinstapaper.plist
+0 0 * * * /path/to/HNtoInstapaper.py
 ```

-Further information on launchd and launchctl can be found [here](https://nathangrigg.com/2012/07/schedule-jobs-using-launchd).
+3. Save and exit the editor.